kawu/vine/README.md

 You need to specify the training configuration to train a model.
-The configuration includes the SGD parameters and the type of the objective function to optimize.
-An example configuration can be found in the `example/config.dhall` file.
+The configuration includes the SGD parameters and the type of the objective function to optimize for.
+An example configuration can be found in [example/config.dhall](example/config.dhall).
 The configuration is written in [Dhall][dhall].

 *WARNING*: the example `config.dhall` file will work well with the example training files.
-If you want to train a model on a larger dataset, consider using the `example/config.real.dhall` configuration file with a smaller stepsize and a larger mini-batch size.
+If you want to train a model on a larger dataset, consider using the `config.real.dhall` configuration file with a smaller stepsize and a larger mini-batch size.

 Training